martelman/NoteDx-API-Client/README.md

     documentation_style="problemBased",
     output_language="fr",
     custom={
-        "context": "Patient is 30 years old, male, with a history of hypertension and diabetes."
+        "context": "Patient is 30 years old, male, with a history of hypertension and diabetes.", "template": "A custom template for your use case" },
-    }
+    custom_metadata={
+        "custom_metadata": "Some custom metadata for your use case" }
 )

 # Get job ID
 job_id = response["job_id"]

-# Check status
+# Check status - ( Or better, use the webhook implementation )
 status = client.notes.fetch_status(job_id)

 # Get note when ready